zauberzeug/rosys/docs/getting_started.md

 ### Setup

 In this example we create a `Steerer` which needs an `Odometer`.
-If `SerialCommunication` is possible, the odometer gets access "real" `Wheels`.
-Otherwise wheels are simulated.
+Here we work without real hardware, so two wheels are simulated.
 For visualization purposes we also need the approximate robot shape.

 ### User Interface